 Dr. William W. Li, MD, says, “There is abundant evidence showing turmeric has potent anti-inflammatory effects.
 Inflammation of the skin causes redness, and when the inflammation is quelled, the skin may look lighter and healthier.”

 The curcumin in turmeric milk helps fight inflammation and joint pain.
 Its anti-inflammatory properties are comparable with certain mainstream pharmaceutical drugs (2).

-In one study, individuals with rheumatoid arthritis who took 500 milligrams of curcumin every day showed more improvement than those who took a standard drug (3).
+In one study, individuals with rheumatoid arthritisi XA chronic autoimmune disorder that mainly affects the joints of hands and legs and causes inflammation and joint pain. who took 500 milligrams of curcumin every day showed more improvement than those who took a standard drug (3).

 Similar results were found with ginger, another spice usually added to turmeric milk (4).

 Curcumin inhibits the molecules that play a role in inflammation.
 Some of these include phospholipase, thromboxane, and collagenase (5).

 Studies also recommend curcumin as a potential alternative to NSAIDs (non-steroidal anti-inflammatory drugs) for treating joint pain (6).
 However, it is essential to consult a doctor before using any natural remedies as alternative medicine.